McMaster-Baby-Lab/handbook/pages/Basics/labActivities.md

 **Here are some tips for your reading and presentation:**
 - Make sure you understand the research question the paper is attempting to answer.
 -	What is the general method of the study and how did the researchers use the method to address the research question?
-- What the meaning of the study in terms of its theoretical and practical contributions.
+- What the meaning of the study in terms of its theoretical and practical contributions?
--	Who are the authors, are there trainees (students, post-docs, and staffs) in the authors, or all authors are professors from different university?
+-	Who are the authors, are there trainees (students, post-docs, and staff) in the authors, or all authors are professors from different universities?
 -	What is the specialty of the authors’ lab(s)?
 -	What are the things you like or dislike about the article?
 -	THERE IS NO RIGHT OR WRONG PRESENTATION.
 BE YOURSELF.